truongbuu/Waterloo-Assignment/README.md

 This repository gives the solution of the problem: Learning the behavior of projectile based on data.

-The submission file is: submission.csv
+The submission file is: submission.csv (result from Ridge Regressio)

 ###LIBRARIES FOR PRODUCING THIS FILE: